-15.1 Overview
+16.1 Overview

+A project is a single building, multiple contiguous buildings, or multiple buildings on contiguous parcels of land.
+Contiguous in this definition includes "adjacent to", as well as touching along a boundary or a point.
+The GHA may provide voucher assistance to project by entering into a Housing Assistance Payment (HAP) contract for a period of up to 15 years for each contracted unit.
 The GHA may use up to 20 percent of Housing Choice Voucher authorized units for project based assistance.
 The GHA may increase the use of Project Based Vouchers additional 10 percent for homeless families, families with veterans, supportive housing for persons with disabilities or elderly persons, or in areas where vouchers are difficult to use.